-Exclusion Criteria Planet+ baseline Sustainable baseline The M&G Investments Thermal Coal Investment Policy is applied; a copy may be found on our website.
-Yes Fossil fuels exclusions test Planet+ baseline Sustainable baseline Exclusion Criteria In addition, companies that derive revenues from the extraction of thermal coal are excluded.
-Where such additional exclusion applies, revenues are tested against the threshold set out for the relevant N/A baseline.
-Conventional Oil and Gas Extraction Companies that derive revenues from the conventional extraction of oil and gas are excluded.
-N/A Where such exclusion applies, revenues are tested against the threshold set out for the relevant baseline.
-Unconventional Oil and Gas Extraction A 5% combined Companies that derive revenues from the unconventional extraction of oil and gas (defined as oil sands and Arctic 10% threshold for fossil fuel drilling) are excluded.
-10 /0 revenues from these Where such exclusion applies, revenues are tested against the threshold set out for the relevant baseline. sources applies.
-Carbon-Intensive Power Generation
+Environmental Exclusion Criteria Planet+ baseline Sustainable baseline The M&G Investments Thermal Coal Investment Policy is applied; a copy may be found on our website.
+Yes Yes Fossil fuels exclusions test Planet+ baseline Sustainable baseline Exclusion Criteria In addition, companies that derive revenues from the extraction of thermal coal are excluded.
+A 5% combined Where such additional exclusion applies, revenues are tested against the threshold set out for the relevant baseline.
+N/A threshold for fossil fue revenues from these Conventional Oil and Gas Extraction sources applies.
+This Companies that derive revenues from the conventional extraction of oil and gas are excluded.
+N/A revenue threshold is Where such exclusion applies, revenues are tested against the threshold set out for the relevant baseline. applied as part of a Unconventional Oil and Gas Extraction systematic process Companies that derive revenues from the unconventional extraction of oil and gas (defined as oil sands and Arctic 10% operated by the drilling) are excluded.
+10 70 Investment Manager.
+Where such exclusion applies, revenues are tested against the threshold set out for the relevant baseline. company which Carbon-Intensive Power Generation exceeds this revenue Companies that derive revenues from the following activities are excluded: threshold may be · coal-fired power generation.
+N/A permitted for oil or gas-fired power generation.
+14// (investment where it has been assessed by Where such exclusion applies, revenues are tested against the threshold set out for the relevant baseline. the Investment Manager and determined not to cause significant environmental or socia harm.

-N/A

-Companies that derive revenues from the following activities are excluded:

-- · coal-fired power generation. - oil or gas-fired power generation.

-Where such exclusion applies, revenues are tested against the threshold set out for the relevant baseline.